 - If the partnership is failing to achieve the required coordination necessary to accomplish the pre-set objective, frustration prevails on both sides with leads to delayed progress.

-If you want to decide upon the path between institution-based research and mentor-based research, you must carefully examine the viability of each option and judge the suitability.
+If you want to decide upon the path between institution-based research and mentor-based research, you must carefully examine the viability of each option and judge its suitability.
 Indeed, with a mentor by your side, you are in a privileged position of having regular lengthy discussions with an expert of your chosen area of interest in support of your person and your research.
 You enjoy access to one of the finest opportunities in terms of constructive criticism, motivation, and instruction in methodology and potential and receive a tremendous expansion of highly specialized knowledge and a variety of perspectives.

-On the other hand, you get to form professional as well as personal relationships in that you find the assistance of all manner, including funding and professional guidance and support with the mentor.
+On the other hand, you get to form professional as well as personal relationships in that you find the assistance of all manner, including funding and professional guidance and support from the mentor.
 In the field of STEMM, institutions offer rigorously efficient research units that merge and provide tools to construct complex research procedures and stable financial assistance, which in turn facilitates groundbreaking research production.

 Quintessentially, the activity of research plays a crucial role in the welfare and the development of societies.
-It requires a great deal of public, governmental, and private attention as well as financial and moral support so that more and more young scientists can conduct groundbreaking researches to benefit mankind.
+It requires a great deal of public, governmental, and private attention as well as financial and moral support so that more and more young scientists can conduct groundbreaking research to benefit mankind.

 - Jaret, C., Lim, Y.Y., Marsh, K., & Mobley, G.M.
 (1994, July).
 Mentoring, Job Satisfaction, and the Legal Profession.
 Sex Roles, 31(1-2), 79-98. https://doi.org/10.1007/BF01560278